Andreas Vasilogiannis

-Andreas Vasilogiannis (Ανδρέας Βασιλόγιαννης; born 21 February 1991) is a Greek professional footballer who plays as a right midfielder for Super League 2 club Kalamata.
+Andreas Vasilogiannis (Ανδρέας Βασιλόγιαννης; born 21 February 1991) is a Greek professional footballer who plays as a right midfielder for Super League 2 club Athens Kallithea.

-He has represented his country at youth level and has played in the qualifying and elite rounds of the UEFA Under-17 European Championship.

-Career
+Club career

 Early career

 Born in Patras, Greece, Vasilogiannis started his career at local club Dyni Achaia, from where he was transferred to the youth academies of Olympiacos in May 2007.
 He made his official debut with the first team at the 2007 Greek Super Cup, coming as a substitute for Leonel Núñez in the 77th minute.

 Loan spells

 Ethnikos Piraeus

 In August 2010, Vasilogiannis moved to Football League side Ethnikos Piraeus on a season-long loan.
 He made 22 appearances in the 2010–11 Football League, scoring 3 goals.

 Apollon Limassol and Glyfada

 On 31 August 2011, Vasilogiannis was loaned out to Cypriot First Division side Apollon Limassol for a year.
 However, he never featured in the plans of his manager, Mihai Stoichiță, and he was released in late December of the same year, having failed to make a single first team appearance for the club.

 In January 2012, just a few weeks after his return to Olympiacos, Football League 2 side Glyfada offered to sign him on loan until the end of the season, an offer which Olympiacos accepted as the player would not get any playing time there.